-Net reversal of impairment loss recognised on financial assets
+Impairment loss (net reversal of impairment loss) recognised on trade receivables

-The Group recorded a net reversal of impairment loss recognised on trade receivables of approximately HK\$0.7 million for the Year, as compared to a net reversal of impairment loss recognised on trade receivables of approximately HK\$1.2 million for the year ended 30 April 2021.
-As a result of the decrease in trade receivables of the major customers of the Group and the Group had considered the macroeconomic impact of COVID-19 and took into account the forward looking factor when assessing the expected credit loss on the trade receivables, the Group incurred a lesser amount of credit loss allowance against the trade receivables as compared to the year ended 30 April 2021.
+The Group recorded a provision for impairment loss recognised on trade receivables of approximately HK\$0.3 million for the Year from recording a net reversal of impairment loss recognised on trade receivables of approximately HK\$0.7 million for the year ended 30 April 2022.
+As a result of the increase in trade receivables of the major customers of the Group and took into account the forward looking factor when assessing the expected credit loss on the trade receivables, the Group incurred a greater amount of credit loss allowance against the trade receivables as compared to the year ended 30 April 2022.
 There was no significant change of credit risk exposure for the major customers of the Group.